miancadonc/dinner_decider/notes.md

     Must choose between either allowing direct ownership of recipes by users or instantiating a personal recipe book on user creation and making it a placeholder selection.

-    Should recipes belong to a single recipe_book or many?
+    Should recipes belong to a single recipe_book or many? -->

+    Shelved for now

 Recipe: